ProjectProvenance/proof-points/README.md

 ## Quick Start

-This section covers how to use the NPM package to issue, revoke and validate proof points.
+This section covers how to use the NPM package to issue, revoke and validate Proof Points.

-All proof point functionality is accessed through an instance of the `Provenance` object.
+All Proof Point functionality is accessed through an instance of the `Provenance` object.
 To construct a `Provenance` object you will need a `web3` instance and the address of a `ProofPointRegistryStorage1` contract.
 The production instance of the `ProofPointRegistryStorage1` contract is deployed on kovan and its address is published at [Provenance Public Ethereum Addresses](https://open.provenance.org/developers#provenance-public-ethereum-addresses).
-If you want to `issue` a proof point you will also need a funded Ethereum account.
+If you want to `issue` a Proof Point you will also need a funded Ethereum account.

 > If you want to deploy your own instance of the Proof Point registry contracts you can use `truffle migrate`.
 For more information see the [Truffle documentation](https://www.trufflesuite.com/docs)